Drive

 With hybrids able to use their internal combustion engines to keep the batteries topped up, drivers don’t need to worry about where their next charge is coming from.

 EVs need time to fully recharge.
-Even a modest battery size of 50kWh as found in the base MG4 would require more than 60 minutes using a common 50kW DC charge station, or over 24 hours if plugged in at home.
-These figures more than double if you double the battery size to 100kWh, as found in many premium SUVs.
+Even a modest battery size of 50kWh as found in the popular BYD Atto 2 would require more than 30 minutes using a common 100kW DC charge station, or over 24 hours if plugged in at home.
+These figures more than double if you double the battery size to 100kWh, as found in many premium EVs.

-All hybrid cars use a clever combination of an internal combustion engine (usually petrol) and one or more electric motors to drive the wheels.
-The most common type of hybrid is the non-plug-in hybrid vehicle like a Toyota RAV4 Hybrid.
+All types of hybrid cars use a clever combination of an internal combustion engine (usually petrol) and one or more electric motors to drive the wheels.
+The most common type of hybrid is the non-plug-in hybrid (HEV) vehicle like a Toyota RAV4 Hybrid.

-The next most common is the plug-in hybrid (PHEV), which has a larger battery (though still a fraction of the size of an EV battery) that can be recharged using electricity from an external source like a household socket, or by the internal combustion engine when the vehicle is on the move.
+The next most common is the plug-in hybrid (PHEV), which has a larger battery though still a fraction of the size of the battery in a full electric vehicle (EV).
+A PHEV’s battery can be recharged using electricity from an external source like a household socket, or by the internal combustion engine when the vehicle is on the move.

 Both have an engine paired with an electric motor, battery pack and generator, to send drive separately or concurrently to the wheels.

-The first things to note about HEVs is that they are self-charging, as opposed to plug-in hybrids (PHEVs) that you 'plug in' to charge.
+The first things to note about HEVs is that they only need petrol, as opposed to plug-in hybrids (PHEVs) that you 'plug in' to charge as well as refuel, occasionally.

 The HEV’s battery pack is charged by the engine when driving, either when idling or on the move, and/or via kinetic energy gathered from the action of braking.
 This is known as regenerative braking.
-No external charging of the battery pack is possible, so don’t bother about looking for a wall plug or charging station.
+No external charging of the battery pack is possible.
 Note that Toyota promotes its hybrids as ‘self-charging’, which is technically true, but sidesteps the fact that a fossil fuel is still required for it to happen.

-The PHEV, meanwhile, has a much larger battery pack.
+PHEV vehicles, which are now more popular than ever, has a much larger battery pack.
 During the mid-2010s, popular examples like the original Mitsubishi Outlander PHEV offered a stated pure EV range of about 50km or so, before the engine takes over.
-However, as batteries became larger and more efficient during this decade, typical PHEV range has nearly doubled, to around 100km.
-And sometimes more.
+However, as batteries became larger and more efficient during this decade, typical manufacturer-stated PHEV ranges have doubled to around 100km.
+And, in some cases, even tripled to about 150km.

-While a PHEV’s battery pack can be charged by an ICE as per a HEV’s, plugging into mains power is necessary due to its extra size and capacity.
+While a PHEV’s battery pack can be charged by the vehicle’s engine, as per a HEV’s, plugging into mains power is necessary due to its extra size and capacity.
 That’s the price you pay for having useable everyday pure-electric range.

 The available performance comes on strongly because electric motors produce their maximum torque from zero revs, boosting acceleration and providing immediate throttle responses.
 This in turn means a smaller-capacity and lighter petrol engine is sufficient, further improving efficiency.